alevibhanshu/technical-writing-certification/README.md

 # technical-writing-certification
 ## About Me
-Aspiring Software Technical Writer with experience in copyediting and documentation.
+Technical Writer with experience in copyediting and documentation.

 ## Certifications
 - Technical Writing Essentials – Alison